shimamura-hougetsu/CsmStudioCompiler/README.md

 ## License and Copyright Notice

 This project is a command line interface to, links to, and includes parts of code from [CsmStudio](https://github.com/subelf/CsmStudio), therefore it's released under GPLv3.
-To make the release usable, unmodified compiled libraries from [CsmStudio](https://github.com/subelf/CsmStudio) and [Spp2Pgs](https://github.com/subelf/Spp2Pgs) are included.
+To make the release usable, compiled libraries from [CsmStudio](https://github.com/subelf/CsmStudio) and [Spp2Pgs](https://github.com/subelf/Spp2Pgs) are included.
+The included `ProjectManager.dll` was compiled with [one modification at ProjectCompiler.cs#L477](https://github.com/subelf/CsmStudio/blob/8a0e5eac0b124cf24b6eeac764aeab1719b9e0e1/CsmStudio.ProjectManager/Compile/ProjectCompiler.cs#L477), the `false` was changed to `true` for full ass effects.
+Other binaries were not modified.
 For more information about the original projects and the author please visit the link to the repo.